-Danielle Bregoli, The “Cash Me Outside” Girl Goes On Anti-Muslim Rant With Mom?
+Danielle Bregoli, The “Cash Me Outside” Goes On Anti-Muslim Rant With Mom?

 But Bregoli is alive and well.
 She confirmed that fact with a video on her Instagram page where she said, “I’m alive, motherf***ers!”

 Bregoli’s tendency to behave badly is also in the spotlight.
-In February, Bregoli punched a fellow airline passenger for pushing her mom.
+In February when Bregoli punched a fellow airline passenger for pushing her mom.
 According to The Daily Beast, the passenger who was punched found that Barbara Bregoli was taking too long to board the plane.

 All of these shenanigans have led Danielle Bregoli’s father, Ira Peskowitz to launch a Go Fund Me to help him get custody of his estranged teen daughter.